Development and characterization of MPGD-based transition radiation detectors

 A typical gaseous TRD consists of a radiator, gas volume, and amplification stage to detect the ionization deposited in the gas.
-Traditional TRD wire-based amplification structures have experienced performance issues due to space charge effects limiting their performance in HENP experiments~\cite{TRD}.
+The ALICE TRD~\cite{AliceTRD} is one example of a modern TRD with typical drift chamber amplification.
+Space charge effects in traditional wire-based amplification structures have been previously reported~\cite{ALICESpaceCharge}~\cite{JLabWireChambers}.
+While able to be mitigated, these effects have resulted in performance issues for TRDs that have limited their application in HENP experiments.
 This motivates the replacement of the amplification stage with MicroPattern Gaseous Detector (MPGD) technologies such as Gas Electron Multiplier (GEM)~\cite{GEM}, Micro-Mesh Gaseous Structure (Micromegas)~\cite{MMG}, and Resistive Micro-Well ($\upmu$RWELL)~\cite{URW}.
 These technologies offer excellent rate capability, reduced ion backflow, improved energy resolution, and simplified scalability to large systems.

 Previous efforts at Thomas Jefferson National Accelerator Facility (Jefferson Lab) have demonstrated a proof-of-principle GEM-based TRD prototype, achieving an electron–pion (e/$\pi$) rejection factor greater than 5 at 90\% electron efficiency, along with three-dimensional charged-particle tracking capability~\cite{NIMGEMTRD1}.
 In this paper, we build on this previous work to explore Micromegas and $\upmu$RWELL as amplification choices in a TRD application for the first time.
 Both MPGD options possess practical advantages such as lower operating voltages, fewer high-voltage channels, more uniform gain over larger surface area, and simplified construction compared to GEMs, while retaining comparable energy resolution.